Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 Is Cabo San Lucas safe at night?

-Generally speaking, Cabo is safe at night.
-That is, as long as you use common sense like not wandering down dark alleys or taking drinks from strangers.
+Generally speaking, both Cabo San Lucas and San Jose del Cabo are safe after dark.
+That is, so long as you use common sense – like not wandering down dark alleys or taking drinks from strangers.

-Be aware of how much you’re drinking.
-Never leave your drink (alcoholic or otherwise) unattended.
-And if you have to walk outside of the main tourist areas to get back to your hotel, take a taxi.
+- If you have to walk outside of the main tourist areas to get back to your hotel, take a taxi or Uber.

 How safe is Cabo for driving?